Our Pubs

 The Midland and South Western Junction Railway's Cirencester (Watermoor) station was also close by, bringing custom from Cheltenham and Swindon.
 The trains have long since gone and these days the bulk of The Bee's Knees' customers are local.

-Soon to re-open in late May under new management, visitors can expect the warmest of welcomes alongside traditional & new Arkell's ales, plus premium lagers & wines, all to be enjoyed inside or out on the terrace that's always popular in summer.
+Now open under new management from June 2025, visitors can expect the warmest of welcomes alongside traditional & new Arkell's ales, plus premium lagers & wines, all to be enjoyed inside or out on the terrace that's always popular in summer especially when there's live music on.

 - Skittle Alley & Function Room